gatsbyjs/gatsby/docs/docs/conceptual/using-gatsby-image.md

 For example, a support staff member may take a 1600x2000 pixel screenshot, save it as a PNG, and upload it alongside a helpdesk article.
 While this is a quite reasonable action, it may degrade page performance significantly.
 If the article has a 800px maximum width, a 640 x 800 pixel JPG would have displayed at the same quality but a tenth of the size; the extra weight may delay page load by a second or two.

 You can solve this on your own via creating and maintaining a custom image processing pipeline, perhaps during CI/CD, to resize.
 However, that requires writing, and then maintaining, custom code.
-Gatsby Image solves this out of the box; if you use the `width` or `maxWidth` prop, Gatsby Image will automatically resize larger underlying assets.
+Gatsby Image solves this out of the box; if you use the `width` prop, Gatsby Image will automatically resize larger underlying assets.

 ### Generating "responsive images" for different device sizes